Eae02/tank-game/README.md

 * vorbisfile
 * zlib

-You will also need CMake and GCC version 5.3 or later.
+You will also need CMake and GCC version 5.3 or later to build the game.

 1. `mkdir PROJECT_ROOT/.build`
 2. `cd PROJECT_ROOT/.build`